squid-cache/squid-cache.github.io/BuildFarm.rst

   * po4a
   * libxml2
   * expat / libexpat

-'''Squid-2 Testing:'''

- * cvs
- * sharutils (or any other source of uudecode)

 == Registering a slave machine (as the machine owner) ==
  * Send an email to {{{noc at squid dash cache dot org}}} containing the following details: